-Ice cream cakes are an adored element of summer birthday parties, a magnificent American creation of cake, ice cream, and icing.
+Ice cream cakes are an adored element of summer birthday parties — a magnificent American creation of cake, ice cream, and icing.
 Does it get any more glorious?
 I don't think so!

 But making an ice cream cake at home is quite a labor of love.
 It's time-consuming and a little tricky, since you need to bake a cake and cool it, then stack it carefully with ice cream rounds that have been frozen in the same shape as the cake.

-I take a much more slap-dash approach to the cake-and-ice-cream combo here, with a storebought chocolate cake (although of course you can use a homemade cake!) that has been chopped up and mixed with ice cream.
-It is more like a trifle than a layer cake, chunks of cake mixed with custard-like ice cream.
+I take a much more slap-dash approach to the cake-and-ice-cream combo here, with a store-bought chocolate cake (although of course you can use a homemade cake!) that has been chopped up and mixed with ice cream.
+It is more like a trifle than a layer cake, with chunks of cake mixed with custard-like ice cream.
 If you prefer more distinct layers of ice cream and cake, of course, this won't quite do it, but personally I find this approach much easier and simpler.

 I get the ice cream really soft and layer it with chopped cake held together with more ice cream, and pack it all into a springform pan to hold it together.
 After it freezes solid, it's easy to unmold this cake — almost as easy as making it, which takes all of 10 minutes.

 Yes, it's a sugar bomb — a magnificent stack of Oreos, ice cream, and cake, a showstopper American dessert for an all-American weekend.
-No it's not restrained or sophisticated, but sometimes, a big bite of ice cream and cake is just the thing.
+No it's not restrained or sophisticated, but sometimes a big bite of ice cream and cake is just the thing.

 Frozen Chocolate Oreo Ice Cream Cake

-One 13-ounce package Oreos or chocolate sandwich cookies, plus additional to garnish if desired
+(13-ounce) package Oreos or chocolate sandwich cookies, plus additional to garnish if desired

-2 quarts vanilla ice cream, very soft
+vanilla ice cream, very soft

-1 cup chocolate sauce, such as Oreo Hot Fudge Sauce, warmed
+chocolate sauce, such as Oreo Hot Fudge Sauce, warmed

 Prepare a 10-inch springform pan by greasing extremely lightly with butter or baking spray.
 Roughly chop or crumble the sandwich cookies into quarters or smaller bite-sized bits, and divide into three parts.
 Crumble the cake into a large bowl, and stir in about 1/3 of the crumbled sandwich cookies.